The first choice for

 Secondly, spend some time thinking about the proposition or case for support.
 Why should anyone leave your organisation a legacy?
 What difference will it make?
 What might motivate them (for example, it could be to give something back if they have received help, or it might be to help others)?
 The proposition should be positive, inspiring and future focussed.
 It is not about death but about the future.
 You need to appeal to both "head and heart" in the message you will use.
 Some emotion is important but people also need to feel it makes sense and that their money will be put to good use.
 So make a strong case for the needs you are addressing and underline how your charity is well placed to meet them.
 Once you have a draft, consider testing this and other aspects of the campaign in a focus group of potential donors.

 Thirdly, you need to plan the communication of your legacy messages to the audiences you have identified.
 Again, every charity is different and you communications mix will not be the same as the next.
 Most campaigns use a mixture of traditional comms (literature, displays, mailings) and digital (website, email, social media).
 Integration is key here and will also keep the costs of your campaign down.
 Try to build your legacy messaging into the other things you plan to do and remember to drip feed the message gently but regularly over time.
-Legacy fundraising is soft sell but needs to be kept in front of people over time, as few people will rush out the first time they read it to make or change their will.
+Legacy fundraising is soft sell but needs to be kept in front of people over time,

 There are of course many other things you can do to build future legacy income, but if you get these three basic steps right you will have a legacy campaign that you can build on.
 Be sure to maintain it over time, so that, when the results start to come in, you will see a sustained income for the future.